- Bulk Pricing:

 Low Bush Blueberry is a beautiful shrub that will add to any landscape

-The low bush blueberry, with the scientific name of Vaccinium angustifolium, grows natively in the Northeastern United States and Central and Eastern Canada.
+Low bush blueberry, with the scientific name of Vaccinium angustifolium, grows natively in the Northeastern United States and Central and Eastern Canada.
 These blueberries grow lavishly in wooded areas with moist soil and good drainage.
 The low bush blueberry is grown best in acidic soil with the preference for full sun or partial shade.
-Low bush blueberries are a short shrub with reddish stems that will average in the height of one foot but may reach up to two foot tall.
-Blueberry shoots can be inactive for upwards of one hundred years until supplied with the proper sun, moisture and oxygen levels.
+Small bush blueberries are a short shrub with reddish stems that will average in the height of one foot but may reach up to two foot tall.
+Blueberry shoots can be inactive for upwards of one hundred years until supplied with the proper sun, moisture, and oxygen levels.
 This plant can be and is grown commercially in places throughout Canada and the Northeast United States, with many of these businesses managing and harvesting from otherwise wild patches.
 Bushes, however, can be propagated from either seed or cuttings.

-Low bush blueberries grow mostly in the colder climates, and can easily spread.
+Low bush blueberries grow mostly in the colder climates, and can quickly spread.
 These varieties of “wild” blueberries have a much higher amount of antioxidants than any other kind.
 The flowers are 5 mm, white, and bell-shaped; the fruit is almost black and super sweet.
 These blueberries grow well in slightly rocky, moist soil.

 Scientific Name: Vaccinium angustifolium